dave1010/taskthere/README.md

 ## About

-Written in nano on a Nokia N900, using the
-"python -m SimpleHTTPServer" for testing.
+Written in nano, partly on a Nokia N900, using the "python -m SimpleHTTPServer" for testing.